carolr615/cs361-media-management/README.md

-# cs361-media-management
+# Media management microservice
-media management repo
+This microservice allows users to upload and retrieve text, text files, as well as images.